- Files in Linux

 Let's start with the site's MySQL database. ...

 - Moving a Drupal site to a new host

 Moving a Drupal site to a new host is quite easy.
 It can be summarized as just two steps - backing up the MySQL database and the web-site root directory and storing these on the new host.

 Backing up the website files at current host

 Login as the administrator in your website at the current host.
 From ...

-rsync is a one-way file synchronization tool used in Linux and Unix systems.
+rsync is a one-way file synchronization tool used in Linux and other Unix-like systems.
 It is used to ensure that the destination file(s) become an exact replica of corresponding file(s) at the source, thus providing an excellent tool for taking backups. rsync is inherently a file copying tool.
-However, it ...
+However, ...

 - vi editor commands

 vi is a classic text editor that has been available with Unix systems right from the beginning. vi has been a very popular text editor and one can edit files very efficiently using it.
 In this tutorial, we look at some of the vi commands that ...